microsoft/Mastering-the-Marketplace/docs/ama/index.md

 This course details the Managed Application offer-building and onboarding process.
 It consists of on-demand video modules, slides, and practical hands-on labs to apply your newly acquired knowledge.

-> This is a new version of an older course.
-Content from the previous version of this course may be [found here](./index-old.md).

 ---

 <!-- no toc -->